DISCOOS/aqueduct-2/aqueduct/templates/db_and_auth/README.md

 To run your application locally, you must also register OAuth 2.0 clients in the application database.
 Use the same database credentials after you have applied the migration.

 ```
-aqueduct auth add-client --id com.local.test \
+aqueduct_2 auth add-client --id com.local.test \
     --secret mysecret \
     --connect postgres://user:password@localhost:5432/wildfire
 ```

-To run your tests with OAuth 2.0 client identifiers, see this documentation: http://aqueduct.io/docs/testing/mixins/#testing-applications-that-use-oauth-20.
+To run your tests with OAuth 2.0 client identifiers, see this documentation: http://discoos.github.io/aqueduct-2/docs/testing/mixins/#testing-applications-that-use-oauth-20.

 ## Running the server locally

-Run `aqueduct serve` from this directory to run the application.
+Run `aqueduct_2 serve` from this directory to run the application.
 For running within an IDE, run `bin/main.dart`.

 ## Running CURL commands to test the end points